Tesfa-eth/BTON-Mobile-APP/README.md

 *BTON* is a campus-wide mobile app :iphone: for Bennington College where current and prospective students :man_student:, employees :office_worker: , faculty members :woman_teacher: , and student families :family_man_man_girl_boy: can get school announcements, campus galleries, directories, information, and live updates from different offices all-in-one place.
 The BTON mobile app user will be able to:

-* View general and specific campus :classical_building: images :camera: from the campus gallery section that contains dozens of campus views and student event image collections.
+* View general and specific campus :classical_building: images :camera: from the campus gallery section that contains dozens of campus views :school: and student event :tada: image collections.
 * Get School Announcements :speaking_head: from different offices.
-* Receive timely and live updates on the menu and status of the Dining Hall
+* Receive timely and live :clock12: updates on the menu and status of the Dining Hall :bellhop_bell:
-* Access general and contact information about the Health Center
+*  Access general and contact information about the Health Center :hospital:
-* Find campus employee/faculty profile and contact information in a nice view.
+* :phone: Find campus employee/faculty profile and contact information in a nice view.
-* View school calendar
+* View school calendar :spiral_calendar:
-* Get Local van and Paran creek shuttle information and live updates on their availability.
+* Get Local van and Paran creek shuttle information :taxi: and live :clock12: updates on their availability.
-* View Meyer Recreation Barn information and live update on whether it is open or closed.
+* View Meyer Recreation :running: Barn information and live :clock12: update on whether it is open or closed.